tylim88/FireCall/README.md

 })
 ```

-if everything in `someOtherFile` is FireCall function, you can write something like this
+If everything in `someOtherFile` is FireCall function, you can write something like this

 ```ts
 import * as allFunc from './someOtherFile'